gravity-ui/uikit/src/components/Popup/README.md

 ## Anchor

-To specify the anchor of a floating element, you can use either the `anchorEl` property.
+To specify the anchor of a floating element, you can use either the `anchorElement` property.

 <!--LANDING_BLOCK